 If you suffer from any of these symptoms, you should avoid lectins altogether, or if you happen to consume them, don’t consume them all at once.

 And, as mentioned before, you can also minimize lectin content in certain vegetables by peeling off their skins and de-seeding them.
 In terms of fruits, you may avoid eating their seeds, especially if the fruit is not local.

 Lectin Free Meal Plan: How to Eliminate Foods That Contain Lectins

-If the health benefits are significant, it is highly recommended that you prolong this diet to at least a month in order to let the gut heal before introducing any new foods that could induce flare-ups.
+If the health benefits are significant, it is highly recommended that you prolong this diet for at least a month to let the gut heal before introducing any new foods that could induce flare-ups.

 – soy, corn, and legumes (such as green beans) are also very high in lectins, especially if consumed raw